lico-n/ZygiskFrida/README.md

 - The gadget is not embedded into the APK itself.
 So APK Integrity/Signature checks will still pass.
 - The process is not being ptraced like it is with frida-server.
 Avoiding ptrace based detection.

+**This is an early version and things are still unstable.
+Deployment and usage might still change significantly.**

 ## How to build